rayarachelian/lisaem-1.2.x/README.md

 Lisa Emulator Source Build README                    http://lisaem.sunder.net/
 ------------------------------------------------------------------------------

+# Deprecation Warning

+*Note* this code has now moved to: https://github.com/rayarachelian/lisaem it will remain here incase someone needs older stable (but deprecated) versions of 1.2.6.

+Versions 1.2.7 and above will continue at the new location, and once a stable version of 1.2.7 is released, the master branch there will only point to stable releases as is customary, rather than to development releases.

+# old status
 2019.10.13 Finally got it working on macos X 10.11+ but had to recompile both wxWidgets and LisaEm with -stdlib=libc++, and LisaEm with -lstdc++.6, there are still lots of bugs, there are stubs for HQX but this feature is